redis-developer/video-qa-semantic-vector-caching/README.md

 }
 ```

 1. Both `Google` and `OpenAI` will be used to generate summaries and embeddings for the videos.
 You can edit `services/video-search/src/router.ts` if you don't want to use one or the other.
-You can also edit the `USE` environment variable for searches. `GOOGLE` uses Google and `OPENAI` uses OpenAI.
+You can also edit the `USE` environment variable for searches. `GOOGLE` uses Google and `OPENAI` uses OpenAI (case-insensitive).
 1. A user goes to `http://localhost` and asks a question
 1. The question is simplified by asking Google/OpenAI for a semantically similar, shorter version.
 1. The semantic question is then used to search for videos that answer the question